Add to MyPages

-Musculoskeletal injuries include fractures and/or dislocations of the bone or joint, sprains, strains, ligament tears, tendon lacerations and nerve and/or blood vessel damage.
-A fracture is a break in the bone tissue.
+Musculoskeletal injuries include fractures of the bone or dislocations of the joint, sprains, strains, ligament tears and tendon lacerations.
+A fracture is another name for a broken bone.

 Musculoskeletal System

-Bones, joints, tendons, ligaments, muscles, blood vessels and nerves, make up the musculoskeletal system.
-Children can injure themselves in many ways.
+Bones, joints, tendons, ligaments and muscles make up the musculoskeletal system.

 The human skeleton gives form to the body, allows the body to move, protects organs, makes red blood cells, and stores calcium, phosphorus and other body chemicals.